Skip to content

 Goals I didn't achieve

-Finishing of our home, inside and out, was not going to happen in 2023 mainly because we were exhausted from 10 months of hard yakka in 2022!
-Also, a friend offered to repair the drainage on our property and we had to think about that.
+Finishing of our home, inside and out, was not going to be completed in 2023 mainly because we were exhausted from 10 months of hard yakka in 2022!
+Also, a friend offered to repair the drainage on our property and we had to make time to take care of the details.

 Design your studio time - annual reflection